-Note.
+For additional information.
 For more information, see Pub.
 544, Sales and Other Dispositions of Assets.
+Also see Pub.
+550, Investment Income and Expenses (Including Capital Gains and Losses).

 Other Forms the Corporation May Have To File

 Use Form 4797, Sales of Business Property, to report the following.